ANTANANARIVO

 APRIL 11, 2025 - FEBRUARY 28, 2026

-From April 11, 2025, to February 28, 2026, Fondation H is hosting British-Nigerian artist Yinka Shonibare CBE RA for a carte blanche titled Safiotra [Hybridities], his most significant and comprehensive exhibition on the Continent to date.
+From April 11, 2025 to February 28, 2026, Fondation H invites British-Nigerian artist Yinka Shonibare CBE RA for a carte blanche entitled Safiotra [Hybridités/Hybridities], marking his first major showcase on the African continent.
+The exhibition occupies the 2,200-square-meter Fondation H building in downtown Antananarivo.

 YINKA SHONIBARE'S BIOGRAPHY